5 things to do before writing an estimate

 Additionally, if you have any items that will be used over a number of different projects, you can deduct these as a business expense on your taxes instead of charging your clients.

-Research on your competitors
+Tip 5: Research your competitors

 If you’re just starting out and are stumped on what to charge your clients, do some research on your competitors.
 Look up competitors that are similar to your level of time in the market, type of service, and target market.